lgarron/crypto-class/README.md

 # High School Crypto Class Materials

-Materials from teaching cryptography at a 3-week Stanford summer program for high school students (SPCS, formerly EPGY), with 14 days of instruction from June 23, 2014 to July 10, 2014.
+Materials from teaching cryptography at a 3-week Stanford summer program for high school students (SPCS Summer Institutes, formerly EPGY), with 14 days of instruction from June 23, 2014 to July 10, 2014.
 The students all just finished 9th or 10th grade.

 Almost all of the course material is assembled together from scratch, with a slight focus on math, and a preference to work with actual constructions/numbers instead of full technical proofs (for example, see the mini PRPs in homeworks 11-13).